reactific/riddl-actions/README.md

 # riddl-actions
-GitHub Actions For RIDDL Translator
+This provides GitHub actions for [RIDDL](https://riddl.tech/) by invoking the RIDDL compiler, `riddlc`.